FOUNDED: ?April 9,

 hurricanes.
 The Caribbean Waste Management

-was held in San Juan, Puerto Rico, November 1995.
+was held in San Juan, Puerto Rico, November 1995 (by kristopher at testsforge).
 The

 theme of this conference was "Pollution Vulnerability in Island